Latest Real Estate News & Updates: Geylang in 2025

-The residence he chose was Treasures@G20, in which he resided for a year.
-Marcos mentions the unit was about 400+ square feet, and the rent was fantastically low at just $1,500 a month.
+The residence he chose was Treasures@G20, in which he lived for a year.
+Marcos mentions the unit was about 400+ square feet, and the rent was fantastically low at just S$1,500 a month.

-“I knew it was not a clean area,” he says, “but it was about five minutes drive to my office in town.
-And when I scouted some alternatives, they were all about $500 to $700 more per month – and many actually had fewer amenities.
+“I knew it was not a clean area,” he says,” but it was about a five minutes’ drive to my office in town.
+And when I scouted some alternatives, they were all about S$500 to S$700 more per month – and many had fewer amenities.
 So since I was living alone, I thought why not…I’m not really bothered, and it’s cheap and convenient.

-My mother wasn’t very happy of course, she made me promise not to visit the ‘red lantern’ houses.
+My mother wasn’t thrilled of course, she made me promise not to visit the ‘red lantern’ houses.
 And she bought a Feng Shui candle for me to light and walk around the room when I moved in.”

 But Marcos soon learned a lot about living there that he never expected: